 Everybody loves telecommuting and has nothing but great things to say about it.
 According to many articles you read these days, it’s clearly every employee’s dream.
 But is telecommuting really the key to happiness for employees and employers?
 Maybe.

 Commute times rank as a top concern among employees when considering a job offer, according to feedback gathered from Robert Half’s recruiters.

 Planning to recruit an account executive, client services coordinator, or financial analyst?
 Maybe you’re in the market for an information security analyst, product manager, or statistician.
 If so, offering candidates a flexible schedule, remote work, or other nontraditional options can boost your recruiting efforts.

-Natural disasters, like Hurricane Harvey, raise a host of issues for employers, regardless of whether these employers have a direct presence in the affected areas or whether they have employees residing in or telecommuting from them.
-Sometimes employers are forced to close or are able to remain open in some capacity, but employees are not […]
+Natural disasters raise a host of issues for employers, regardless of whether these employers have a direct presence in the affected areas or whether they have employees residing in or telecommuting from them.
+Sometimes employers are forced to close or are able to remain open in some capacity, but employees are not able to travel […]

 The 2017 State of Telecommuting in the U.S. Employee Workforce report has been released by FlexJobs and Global Workplace Analytics.
 This report is the most up-to-date and comprehensive data analysis available on the state of telecommuting in the United States, and includes recent trends.
 Among the report’s significant findings: the number of people telecommuting in the […]

 While clearly not every job is a good candidate for remote work, there are millions of jobs that are.
 This fact contributes to the ever-growing percentage of the workforce (now estimated to be around 40%) that work virtually in some capacity.
 Some employers remain wary of allowing remote work, while others embrace it fully.
 Let’s […]